codefresh-io/docs.codefresh.io/_docs/ci-cd-guides/packaging-compilation.md

  * You can use different versions of the same tool in the same pipeline
  * It is very easy to upgrade a tool to a new version (just change the tag of the Docker container used)

+Notice also that unlike some other CI solutions:

+1. You can use multiple Docker images in the same pipeline (even if they contain the same tool) with no version conflicts
+1. You can use *any* Docker image.
+Docker images used in Codefresh pipelines have no special requirements so any public or private Docker image can be used in your pipeline.

+All [pipeline steps]({{site.baseurl}}/docs/codefresh-yaml/steps/) in Codefresh are in fact Docker images.

-### Choosing programming tools as Docker images
+## Choosing programming tools as Docker images

-In practice this means that if you have a Node application, you need to use a Node image to package your application, a Maven image if you are working with a Java, a Python image for python applications and so on.
+In practice this means that if you have a Node application, you need to use a [Node image]({{site.baseurl}}/docs/learn-by-example/nodejs)  to package your application, a [Maven image]({{site.baseurl}}/docs/learn-by-example/java/spring-boot-2/) if you are working with Java, a [Python]({{site.baseurl}}/docs/learn-by-example/python/) image for python applications and so on.
 You launch the image using the Codefresh freestyle step.
 Here is an example for Node:

 `codefresh.yml`
 {% highlight yaml %}